DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SETUP/CareServices-Parameters.md

 # Care Services Parameters

-The parameters for Care Services are contained within the standard Dynamics 365 Care Services parameter form.
+The set-up and configuration parameters for Care Services are contained within the Dynamics 365 Care Services parameter form.
-Navigate to Care services > Setup > Care services parameter
+Navigate to **Care Services> Setup > Care services parameters**

 ## General
-On the General tab of the Email parameters form, you can configure the generic type of care services business logic
+The General tab of the Care Services Parameters form allows you to configure generic elements of care services business logic.

 ### Non care services statement